 Place chocolate bits, wafers or finely chopped pieces into the bowl and allow it to melt.
 Stir occasionally until smooth.

 After chocolate is melted, turn off the heat, remove the bowl from the pan and let the chocolate cool a little.
 You don't want the eggs to scramble when being added to the chocolate.
 Add coconut milk, beaten eggs, vanilla and orange oil.
 Stir until smooth.

-One more note – chocolate and water are enemies.
-If you get water (or steam) into the chocolate it might seize or harden up, so be careful.
+Chef's tip: chocolate and water are enemies.
+If you get water (or steam) into the chocolate it might seize or harden up, so be extra careful.

 Pour the filling into a pre-baked tart crust and bake for 20 minutes at 350º.